Skip to main content

 Key:Mitchell Rales; Steven Rales

 After founding Danaher Corporation, Mitchell and Steven Rales built a $28 billion family office deploying capital across industrial acquisitions and PE.
 The brothers rank among the most disciplined value-oriented industrial investors in the United States.
+Mitchell Rales made a $116 million gift to endow a lending program at the National Gallery of Art in April 2026.

 Focus